‘Hidden gem’ looking to appoint new trustee

 The volunteer trustees work with contractors, researchers and other volunteer groups – and photogenic rare breed cattle – to help them in their work, but are keen to appoint another trustee, as allowed by their constitution, to help develop their work.

-Lin Garland, chair of the trust, welcomes applications, saying: “No previous trustee experience is necessary, just energy and a genuine passion for wildlife and the environment.
+The Whitwell Common Trust welcomes applications for a new trustee − no previous experience is necessary, just energy and a genuine passion for wildlife and the environment.
+Trustee meetings take place every two months.

-Honorary secretary Daphne Ludgate invites anyone interested in applying or seeking more information to contact the chair by email.
+Anyone interested in applying or seeking more information can contact the chair of trustees by email.

 Above: Recently restored pond on Whitwell Common.
 Below: Highland cattle and volunteers working together on conservation.
 Photos: Whitwell Common Trust